antoniogt/ipip/README.md

 - **b**: For each of the 'bs' subsets, a certain number 'b' of basic models will be trained, which will form an ensemble.
 This number 'b' will be chosen so that each of the samples of the minority class will be used to train one of the 'b' models.

--**r.b**: The r.b variable refers to the percent of the examples of each balanced subset that we want to use to train each basic model.
+- **r.b**: The r.b variable refers to the percent of the examples of each balanced subset that we want to use to train each basic model.

--**mt**: Maximum number of possible attempts to further expand the ensemble, given by a function mt(|M|), whose value will depend on the number of basic models 'M' that is already added for a specific perfectly balanced subset.
+- **mt**: Maximum number of possible attempts to further expand the ensemble, given by a function mt(|M|), whose value will depend on the number of basic models 'M' that is already added for a specific perfectly balanced subset.

 About the IPIP functions: